 Why are younger people getting severe cases of corona?

-Because they still think they’re from the planet Krypton or some type of superhero.
-But this is no laughing matter, tragic stories of young people getting gravely sick and dying are starting surface throughout the world.
+Because they still think they’re from the planet Krypton or superhero.
+But this is no laughing matter, tragic stories of young people getting gravely sick and dying are starting to surface throughout the world.
+The coronavirus doesn’t care how old you are.

 After recovering, COVID-19 patients struggle to know when to stop isolating.